 Treatment listed in HEAplus Definition Suctioning Using a tube attached to a machine to remove mucous from the lungs when a customer is unable to do so on their own.
 Oxygen (O2) therapy The use of oxygen as a medical treatment, also known as supplemental oxygen.
 Oxygen can be given a few ways including nasal cannula, face mask, and inside a hyperbaric chamber.
 The rate of liter flow or percentage of oxygen should be included in the comment.
 Small Volume Nebulizer (SVN) A device for converting medication in liquid form into a mist or fine spray which is inhaled through a mask to treat the respiratory system.
 Ventilator A device that mechanically assists the patient's respiration, doing part or all the work the body would normally do.
-See Ventilator for more information.
+For specific guidance on what documentation to obtain and what to include in the comment section, see Documentation for Ventilator below.
 Tracheostomy (Trach) Care Suctioning and cleaning parts of the trach tube and skin.
 This helps prevent a clogged tube and decreases the risk for infection.